-22. DERIVATIVE INSTRUMENTS
+21. DERIVATIVE INSTRUMENTS

-DART has fuel delivery contracts with suppliers for commuter rail vehicles (diesel fuel) and DART buses (CNG) and service vehicles (gasoline).
-However, the price DART pays for the fuel fluctuates depending on market prices.
-This exposes DART to significant risk related to fluctuations in the amounts it pays for fuel.
-It also creates uncertainty in budgeting for fuel costs.
-In order to minimize the impact of fluctuating fuel market prices on its cash flow, DART has entered into fuel hedge contracts.
+DART had fuel delivery contracts with suppliers for commuter rail vehicles (diesel fuel), DART buses (CNG) and service vehicles (gasoline).
+The price for fuel fluctuates depending on the market which exposes DART to significant risk in the amount it pays for fuel as well as uncertainty in budgeting for fuel costs.
+In order to minimize the impact of fluctuating fuel market prices on its cash flow, DART entered into diesel and gasoline fuel hedge contracts.